Airport lounge reviews, flight reviews and travel inspiration

 Where is the Upper Deck Lounge at Glasgow Airport?

-Airside on the second floor.
-After Security, go through World Duty Free and follow signs to the lift or stairs up to the lounge.
+The Upper Deck Lounge Glasgow Airport is located airside on the second floor.
+After security, turn left, continue through World Duty Free and follow signs to the lift or stairs up to the lounge.

-Can you access the Upper Deck Lounge Glasgow with Priority Pass?
+Can you use Priority Pass at Upper Deck Lounge Glasgow Airport?

-Is the Upper Deck Lounge Glasgow worth it?
+Is the Upper Deck Lounge Glasgow Airport worth visiting?